-Most messages from the University to students are communicated by the School Office.
-The Office handles the following matters, which are also explained in this Catalog.
-If you are unsure of anything, please do not hesitate to inquire at the School Office.
+The School Office communicates most messages from the university to the students.
+The School Office also handles the following matters.
+You can find more information about these matters in this Catalog, but please do not hesitate to inquire at the School Office if you need further information.